-Settings tab Description Modulation Params (see page 556) Specifies the input signal standard and additional user-settable signal parameters.
-Analysis Params (see page 559) Specifies parameters used by the instrument to analyze the input signal.
-Analysis Time (see page 559) Specifies parameters that define the portion of the acquisition record that is used for analysis.
+Settings tab Description Modulation Params Specifies the input signal standard and additional user-settable signal parameters.
+Analysis Params Specifies parameters used by the instrument to analyze the input signal.
+Table continued

+Settings tab Description Analysis Time Specifies parameters that define the portion of the acquisition record that is used for analysis.
 Also allows you to specify the Units (Symbols or Seconds) for P25 Analysis displays.
-Trig Meas (see page 564) Enables you to select from various trigger measurements.
+Trig Meas Enables you to select from various trigger measurements.
 The trigger selections vary by signal type.
-Test Patterns (see page 561) Specifies the type of test pattern being used.
+Test Patterns Specifies the type of test pattern being used.
 Some analysis differs based on the selected test pattern.
 Available test patterns vary depending on the selected standard and modulation type.
-Prefs (see page 565) Specifies the radix of the marker readout.
+Prefs Specifies the radix of the marker readout.